1957: Sam Cooke recorded "Summertime" at Radio Recorders in West Hollywood, California.

 Born This Day:

-1921: Nelson Riddle was born in Oradell, New Jersey; arranged for Frank Sinatra, worked with Linda Ronstadt and wrote the theme to the "Batman" television show; died October 6, 1985 of cardiac and kidney failure.
+1921: Nelson Riddle, the trombonist-arranger for several orchestras including Tommy Dorsey's, who arranged for Frank Sinatra, worked with Linda Ronstadt, was an Oscar-winning composer and wrote the theme to the "Batman" television show, was born in Oradell, New Jersey; died October 6, 1985 of cardiac and kidney failure in Los Angeles.

 1934: Pat Boone was born in Jacksonville, Florida.